sparkyb/pype/readme.txt

 trying to kill PyPE because it stopped responding.
 The general rule of thumb: don't perform any system calls that could take a long time to finish.

-An interesting macro is 'Run selected text in a Python Shell'.
-This macro will, as described, run the selected text in a Python Shell.
-If no Python Shell is currently open, it will open a new one.
-It will then switch to the first Python Shell tab in the editor, and send the text you had selected.
-You will be happy to know that it reindents the selection so that you don't get those annoying SyntaxError exceptions.
-This macro also comes with a default hotkey of Ctrl+Shift+F5 .

-Another interesting macro is the 'Run Current File'.
-This macro will, as described, run the currently open file.
-It will only run .py and .pyw files as written, but it has stubs for html and tex files that you (the user) can add.

 ---
 FAQ